-In this brochure, you will learn about stomach cancer (gastric), gastroesophageal junction (GEJ) cancer and a type of esophageal cancer called esophageal adenocarcinoma and a clinical trial for these diseases.
-In this trial, researchers are trying to find out if MK-2870, an investigational trial drug, may help stop or slow down the growth of advanced stomach, GEJ, or esophageal adenocarcinoma in people who already had treatment for their cancer.
+In this brochure, you will learn about advanced EGFR-positive non-small cell lung cancer (NSCLC) and a clinical trial for this disease.
+In this trial, researchers are trying to find out if an investigational trial drug may help stop or slow down the growth of this cancer among patients who have already received certain types of treatments but their cancer has gotten worse.